mahatabul/Competitive-Programming/README.md

 ## How to Use

- Open the `.cpp` file associated with the problem code to view the solution.
+Open the `.cpp` or `.py` file associated with the problem code to view the solution.